LWC-Essentials/storybook/README.md

 `;
 ```

 ### Documenting Web Components
 Documentation which is a great strengh of Storybook, can be at least partially generated.
-The WebComponent organization comes with a meta-data format to desbribe web components: [custom-elements.json](https://github.com/webcomponents/custom-elements-json).Warn: this format is not yet a standard and can evolve in the near future.
-It currently contains enough information to describe a components, its attributes and properties, events, CSS variables...
+The WebComponent organization comes with a meta-data format to desbribe web components: [custom-elements.json](https://github.com/webcomponents/custom-elements-json).
+Warn: this format is not yet a standard and can evolve in the near future.
+It currently contains enough information to describe a component, its attributes, properties, events, CSS variables...

 Writting or maintaining such a file manually is cumbersome, so we better generate it from the component source files.
 This tasks is achieved by a third party library: [web-component-analyzer](https://github.com/runem/web-component-analyzer#readme).
 As Javascript doesn't describe all the meta-data that we need, the source code must be enriched with [JSDoc](https://jsdoc.app/) information.
-In particular, it supports some web components specific tags describes [here](https://www.npmjs.com/package/web-component-analyzer#%E2%9E%A4-how-to-document-your-components-using-jsdoc).
+In particular, web-component-analyzer supports a set of web components specific tags describes [here](https://www.npmjs.com/package/web-component-analyzer#%E2%9E%A4-how-to-document-your-components-using-jsdoc).

 In order for web components to be recognized by web-component-analyzer, it currently must feature an element tag in its header.
 Moreover, the attributes, properties, ... should be property taggesd as well: